mdsantia/mdsantia.github.io/_posts/2023-04-21-PresentationNight.md

 Further calculations and analysis must be conducted to further our current understanding over the topic.

 ## Takeaways and Future Directions
 Future works should consider analytically exploring a tighter bound on the "irreducible" strings (strings that do not simplify to the identity) as the size of the string exponentially decrease in proportion to valid strings.
 For the purposes of this project, only bad strings up to length sixteen, and the minimum length of the string found was length 8.
 As the length increases and bad strings are added in, the number of bad strings are seen to exponentially increase in proportion to valid strings.
+However, we have no numerical approximation to determine the growth of these bad strings.
+There is also no complete reasoning for why this altered recurence bounds the equation tightly.

+There was also an interesting observation during our study, that is, the x coordinate of the tangent at the bulge point for the plot generated from *Q*, as shown in the plot above, is always less than the reciprocal of *c*.
+There is missing reasoning for why this is true, however, our team suspects it has to do with the fact that the x coordinate of the tangent for *P* occurs at the reciprocal of the radius of convergence of *G* as discussed by Woess.

 # References
 1. [Akemann, C. A., & Ostrand, P. A. (1976).
 Computing norms in Group C*-algebras.
 American Journal of Mathematics, 98(4), 1015.](https://doi.org/10.2307/2374039)